 Providing essential services

-Whether joining us as part of Finance, Global Procurement or IT, you’ll be playing a vital role in keeping National Grid moving.
-Although not directly involved with the transmission of energy, your input will ensure we’re equipped and prepared for any eventuality.
-And your enthusiasm will safeguard our business for the future.
+Whether joining us as part of Finance, Procurement or IT, you’ll play a vital role in keeping National Grid moving.
+Although not directly involved with the transmission of energy, your input will ensure we’re equipped and prepared for any eventuality, and your enthusiasm will safeguard our business for the future.

 You’ll need to be business aware and knowledgeable about our industry as well as being enthusiastic and highly motivated to achieve.